Large volume fibred knots of fixed genus

 Hirose, Kalfagianni, and Kin~\cite[Theorem~2]{HiroseKalfagianniKin22} give a construction of branched double covers (of any fixed closed, connected, oriented three-manifold $M$) that are fibred of genus $g \gg 0$ and hyperbolic with volume tending to infinity with $g$.
 They ask~\cite[Question~4]{HiroseKalfagianniKin22} whether, for every $M$, there is such a sequence with genus fixed and volume unbounded.

 Our work gives a positive answer for $M = S^2 \cross S^1$, as follows.
 By \refclm{Unknot}, the longitudinal filling of $\omega_n \subset S^3$ is $M = S^2 \cross S^1$.
 Let $\omega'_n \subset M$ be the core of the filling solid torus.
 Then the longitudinal fillings of the knots $w_n$, as in \refthm{BigKnots}\refitm{Long}, are branched double covers of $M$ with branch locus $\hat{\beta}_n \cup \omega'_n$.
-Finally, by using our \refthm{BigKnots}\refitm{Knot}\refitm{Hyp}, they give a positive answer to their Question~4 with $M = S^3$ and genus even~\cite[Corollary~11]{HiroseKalfagianniKin22}. \end{remark}
+Finally, by using our \refthm{BigKnots}\refitm{Knot}\refitm{Hyp}, Hirose, Kalfagianni, and Kin give a positive answer to their Question~4 with $M = S^3$ and genus even~\cite[Corollary~11]{HiroseKalfagianniKin22}.